robertour/CulSim/README.md

 ideas of [Parisi et. al 2003](http://jcr.sagepub.com/content/47/2/163.refs?patientinform-links=yes&legid=spjcr;47/2/163) and [Centola et. al 2007](http://jcr.sagepub.com/content/51/6/905.short)

 Apart from that, it contains my simulations ( ** Ulloa[##].class **).
-These files are work in progress.
-They contain some ideas for my PhD Thesis: in big terms, obtain estability (resilience to noise) of the culture with centralized repositories.
-Once I get interesting results, I will be updating this documentation.
+They contain some ideas for my PhD Thesis: obtain stability (resilience to noise) of the culture with centralized repositories.
+Once I get interesting results, I will be updating this documentation, for now the headers of each `.java` file has a brief explanation of the main ideas.

 How to use it?
 --------------